portworx/lcfs/lcfs/README.md

 5. Build lcfs directory by running make. (cd px-graph/lcfs; make)

 6. Mount a device/file - "sudo ./lcfs 'device' 'mnt'".
+Check output of mount command to make sure device is mounted correctly.
+It is recommended to use an empty directory as mount point.

     For debugging, options -f or -d could be specified.